toggledbits/PluginTools/README.md

 ## Plugin Structure

-Now let's back off handling the code and get back to some important concept information.
+Now let's step back from the code for a bit and get back to some important background information: what is the structure of a plugin, and how does it hang together?

-A plugin is a small set of files that describe a device type and provide an implementation.
-The following are the files you will normally see defined, at a minimum, for a plugin:
+A plugin is a set of files that describe a device type and provide an implementation.
+The following are the files you will normally see defined, at a minimum, for any plugin:
 * D_*pluginname*1.xml - This is called the *device file*, and it defines the device type associated with the plugin, and what service the device/plugin supports, among other details.
+It is really the "root" of the information tree for the device/plugin.
+It all starts with the device file.
 * I_*pluginname*1.xml - This is called the *implementation file*, and it contains the startup code for the plugin, the code for all actions the plugin implements, and sometimes (not necessarily) the core code of the plugin implementation.
+Note that this is an XML file, but it contains code fragments.
+More on this later.
-* S_*pluginname*1.xml - This is called the *service file*, and it describes the plugin's own state variables and actions (those that it defines uniquely).
+* S_*pluginname*1.xml - This is called the *service file*.
+Most plugins will define their own service(s), so is usually at least one service file (for the plugin device itself), and can be multiple if the plugin introduces a number of new services.
+Service files describe the state variables that belong to the service, and the actions that the service is defined to support.

-The device file, at a minimum, declares the device type for the plugin and what services the plugin devices provide.
-Here's the device file for PluginBasic:
+So, starting from our "root"--the device file--let's take a look at the pieces.
+Here's the device file for PluginBasic.
+It defines the device type that all devices belonging to this plugin will use, and some other parameters.

 ```
 <?xml version="1.0"?>